 The tax rate applicable to each parcel of property is the sum of the state, county, municipal, school, and special district rates.

 Property Tax on Household Goods or Intangible Personal Property

 Arizona does not have a property tax on household goods or intangible personal property.

 Arizona's Sales Tax

-The Arizona sales tax rate is 5.6%.
+The Arizona sales tax rate is 5.6 percent.
 Currently, all fifteen counties levy a tax in addition to the state tax.
-For Maricopa County, where Phoenix is located, that's 0.7%, making a sales tax of 6.3%.
-Incorporated municipalities also levy transaction privilege taxes which are generally in the range of 1.5% to 4% in Maricopa County.
+For Maricopa County, where Phoenix is located, that's 0.7 percent, making a sales tax of 6.3 percent.
+Incorporated municipalities also levy transaction privilege taxes which are generally in the range of 1.5 percent to 4 percent in Maricopa County.
 Hotel and taxi services have additional taxes charged.